Profits Pinched, Kohl's Eyes Market Share

 Kohl's issued 2009 fiscal guidance for a sales decrease of 1%-4%, a comp drop of 5%-8%, and diluted EPS of $2-$2.30.

 Kohl's currently operates 1,004 units in 48 states.
 But this year, the chain plans to open 55 new sites — including 19 this spring — and enter its 49th state, Alaska.

-Kohl’s new store openings are up from the originally planned 50 units because it was able to nab five additional Mervyns locations following an auction at which it secured 31 sites. said Larry Montgomery, chairman.
-“The vast majority of our fall openers will be the Mervyns sites,” he said.
-And those stores will largely be in California.
+Kohl's openings are up from an originally planned 50 new locations, thanks to the company being able to “secure an additional five Mervyns locations after the auction, where we obtained the rights to 31 locations,” said chairman Larry Montgomery.
+“The vast majority of our fall openers will be the Mervyns sites.”

-Plans also call for remodeling 51 existing stores in the spring – an increase from the 36 in 2008.
-The openings will be split into three months -- March, May and August.
+Plans also call for the remodeling of 51 existing stores in the spring — an increase from the 36 in 2008.
+The openings will be split into three months — March, May and August.

 We would love your feedback!